Healing Physical Therapy and Wellness

 Prior to starting her own physical therapy practice in Iowa, Advanced Physical Therapy and Massage, Sue had 17 years experience working in outpatient orthopedics, in-patient orthopedics, neurological rehabilitation, home health, SNF/ICF, and on-site worker’s compensation injuries and job-site analysis at various clinics and hospitals in the Iowa City area.
 Sue is new to the Brevard, NC area and moved here to enjoy the beautiful mountain biking, hiking, and watersports activities.

 Since 2009 Sue has completed over 800 hrs. of continuing education with John F Barnes myofascial release and Upledger craniosacral therapy.
 She is an Expert Level John Barnes MFR practitioner.
 Sue has been honored to work in Sedona, AZ at John Barnes’ world-renown clinic (Therapy on the Rocks) as a fill-in therapist and was a teaching assistant for John Barnes MFR courses.
 Sue is also an advanced level Upledger craniosacral therapist and is a teaching assistant.
-She has also completed over 200 hours of continuing education in Barral visceral manipulation.
+She has also completed over 200 hours of continuing education in Barral viking, hiking, kayaking/SUP, skiing, camping, running, and music.sceral manipulation.

-In her spare time Sue enjoys mountain biking, hiking, kayaking/SUP, skiing, camping, running, and music.
+In her spare time Sue enjoys mountain biking, hiking, kayaking/SUP, road and gravel riding, and spending time with her family and dogs.

 Sue is a wonderful physical therapist.
 She has brought me more relief from my chronic back and neck pain than any other physical therapist I’ve worked with.
 She’s very knowledgeable, and has done some techniques that other therapists haven’t done before.
 I highly recommend her.